Hamiltonian latent operators for content and motion disentanglement in image sequences: Method

-In order to learn the model parameters, we need to infer the distribution over latent variables; we follow a variational formalism that provides following evidence lower bound (ELBO),

-where $q(.|.)$ is the approximate posterior distribution and $\sBRV_t = [\qBRV_t, \pBRV_t]$.
+\textbf{Inference} In order to learn the model parameters, we need to infer the distribution over latent variables.
+We use variational inference to learn the model parameters that leads to maximising the evidence lower bound (ELBO) objective, $\max_{q} \mathbb{E}_{q(\zBRV, \sBRV_t | \xBRV_{1:T},\uBRV)} \log \left[ \frac{p (\xBRV_{1:T},\zBRV,\sBRV_{1:T}| \uBRV)}{q(\zBRV,\sBRV_t|\xBRV_{1:T},\uBRV)} \right]$, where $q(.|.)$ is the approximate posterior distribution and $\sBRV_t = [\qBRV_t, \pBRV_t]$.
 It remains to define the approximate posterior we use.
-Since the Hamiltonian dynamics are reversible in time, at inference time, we randomly sample a choice of frame $t$ and use forward and backward dynamics to trace the trajectory of states after and before that frame.
-For a sequence $\xBRV_{1:T}$, we use the process in (\ref{eq:inference})-(\ref{eq:inference1}) to draw samples from a variational distribution $q(\zBRV, \sBRV_{1:T}|\xBRV_{1:T},\uBRV)$.
+Since the Hamiltonian dynamics are reversible, at inference time, we randomly sample a choice of frame $t$ and use forward and backward action of Hamiltonian to trace the trajectory of states after and before that frame for the respective action as stated in Equation~\ref{eq:subspacedynamics}.

+For a sequence $\xBRV_{1:T}$, we use the process in (\ref{eq:inference}) to draw samples from a variational distribution $q(\zBRV, \sBRV_t|\xBRV_{1:T},\uBRV)$.
 Simply, we sample the content variable $\zBRV$ conditioned on the observed data and independently sample the motion states $\sBRV_t^{k} = [\qBRV_t^{k},\pBRV_t^{k}]$ for the reference frame $t$ conditioned on the observed data and the relevant action $k$.
 Motion states corresponding to other actions are set to zero.
-The motion states for all the other frames are then created from the forward and backward application of the Hamiltonian motion for the relevant action.
 In equations, this is,